Aaron Rodgers Trade Could Have Major Impact on Patriots

 Rodgers did beat the Patriots the last time he faced them, however, in Week 4 of the 2022 season.
 The game was close, but Rodgers and co. came out on top in a 27-24 win over New England at Lambeau Field.

 The Patriots might be able to hold their own against Rodgers, but it’s the other 15 games on New York’s schedule that could prove problematic.
-The four-time MVP and former Super Bowl champ represents a considerable upgrade over previous Jets quarterbacks like Zach Wilson, Mike White and Joe Flacco.
-New York went 7-10 last year and finished last in the AFC East, but could have more success this year with Rodgers and his career .659 winning percentage under center.
+The four-time MVP and former Super Bowl champ is far more accomplished than previous Jets quarterbacks like Zach Wilson, Mike White and Joe Flacco.
+New York went 7-10 last year and finished last in the AFC East, but could have more success this year with Rodgers and his career .659 regular-season winning percentage under center.

 If that happens, the third-place Patriots could slip to fourth if they don’t improve on last year’s 8-9 record.
 The Buffalo Bills are coming off three straight division titles and the Miami Dolphins still had enough talent to make the playoffs last year despite losing starting quarterback Tua Tagovailoa for four games with multiple concussions.
 With Rodgers joining the Jets, the AFC East looks even more crowded now with all four teams being potential playoff contenders.